-VOTE BY INTERNET - www.proxyvote.com Use the Internet to transmit your voting instructions up until 11:59 P.M.
-(EST) on February 16, 2010.
-Have your proxy card in hand when you access the website and follow the instructions to obtain your records and to create an electronic voting instrustion form.
+VOTE BY INTERNET - www.prosvvotc.com Use the Internet to transmit your voting instructions up until 11:59 P.M.
+(EST) on [•], 2009.
+Have your proxy card in hand when you access the website and follow the instructions to obtain your records and to create an electronic voting instruction form.

-VOTE BY PHONE - 1-800-690-6903

-Use any touch-tone telephone to transmit your voting instructions up until 11:59 P.M.
-(EST) on February 16, 2010.
-Have your proxy card in hand when you call and then follow the instructions
+VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions up until 11:59 P.M.
+(EST) on [•], 2009.
+Have your proxy card in hand when you call and then follow the instructions.

-Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to PepsiAmericas, Inc., e/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to PepsiAmericas, Inc., e/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

-If you vote by Internet or telephone, please do not mail your proxy
+If you vote by Internet or telephone, please do not mail your proxy eard.

-TO VOTE, MARK BLOCKS BELOW IN BLUE

-KEEP THIS PORTION FOR YOUR RECORDS

-DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK KEEP THIS PORTION FOR YOUR RECORDS THIS PROXY CARD IS VALID ONLY WHEN SIGNED A DETACH AND RETURN THIS PORTION ONLY ND DATED.
 PEPSIAMERICAS, INC. The Board of Directors Recommends a Vote FOR Proposal 1.
-Vote On Agreement and Plan of Merger To adopt the Agreement and Plan of Merger, dated August 3, 2009, as it may be amended from time to time, among PepsiAmericas, Inc., a Delaware corporation, PepsiCo, Inc., a North Carolina corporation, and Pepsi-Cola Metropolitan Bottling Company, Inc., a New Jersey corporation and a wholly owned Subsidiary of PepsiCo, Inc. Against Abstain For address changes and/or comments, please check this box and write them on the back where indicated.
+Vote On Agreement and Plan of Merger To adopt the Agreement and Plan of Merger, dated August 3, 2009, as it may be amended from time to time, among PepsiAmericas, Inc., a Delaware corporation, PepsiCo, Inc., a North Carolina corporation, and Pepsi-Cola Metropolitan Bottling Company, Inc., a New Jersey corporation and a wholly owned Subsidiary of PepsiCo, Inc. For Against Abstain For address changes and/or comments, please check this box and write them on the back where indicated.
 Please indicate if you plan to attend this meeting.
 Please sign exactly as your name(s) appear(s) on this proxy.
-If held in joint tenancy, all persons must sign.
-Trustees, administrators, etc., should include title and authority.
-Corporations should provide full name of corporation and title of authorized officer signing the proxy.
-Signature [PLEASE SIGN WITHIN BOX] Signature (Joint Owners)
+If held in joint tenancy, all per should include title and authority.
+Corporations should provide full name of corporation and title of a

+Signature (Joint Owners)